dmtiblin/UR--Unsupervised-Machine-Learning-Assignment/README.md

 * Create an elbow plot to identify the best number of clusters.
 Use a for-loop to determine the inertia for each `k` between 1 through 10.
 Determine, if possible, where the elbow of the plot is, and at which value of `k` it appears.

-### Recommendation
+### My Recommendation

 * Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
 Can the cryptocurrencies be clustered together?
 If so, into how many clusters?

-Even after running PCA to reduce dimensionality there are still a large number of features in the dataset.
+* Even after running PCA to reduce dimensionality there are still a large number of features in the dataset.
 This means that there likeley was not much correlation amongst the features allowing them to be reduced together.
 The k-means algorithm had a very large inertia and never really leveled off, even at larger #s of clusters making it difficult to determine where an ideal # of clusters might be.
 In most trials, the k-means algorithm clustered most of the cryptocurrencies together in one big cluster.
 I would not recommend clustering the cryptocurrencies together in practice, at least not based on these data features.

 - - -